3,026

 Over the years the face of poverty has changed, and during these difficult economic times, the problems faced by low-income households have multiplied.
 Most families served by Opportunities for Otsego are employed and struggling to make ends meet.
 They work in our supermarkets, school districts, local businesses and local governments and are the backbone of our community.

-Over the period October 2021 through September 2022, Opportunities for Otsego supported 3,238 individuals from 1,154 households residing in communities across Otsego County.
+Over the period October 2023 through September 2024, Opportunities for Otsego supported 3,026 individuals nearly 1,000 households residing in communities across Otsego County.

 Our Impact